 Goals: Protect SERP real estate, own category signals, and accelerate large deals.

 Best fit: Full-service retainers with performance SLAs, authority campaigns, and targeted executive content.
 Budget: $50K+/month with additional campaign spends.
 Why: Risk tolerance is lower.
 You pay for seniority, bespoke research, and measurable influence on pipeline velocity.
-We cover the details in search optimization cost.
+We cover the details in our Search Optimization Cost guide.

 When to use performance or revenue-share